"

 By the end of this module, you should be able to:

-1. Locate, understand, and apply database specific syntax.
+1. Locate, understand, and apply database specific techniques.

 2. Formulate effective searches using advanced search techniques.